 Spin the Globe Project

-Welcome to Spin the Globe Project (SGP), an adventure travel & lifestyle blog.
+Welcome to Spin the Globe Project (SGP), an ethical adventure travel & lifestyle blog.
 This is the place where I share budget travel resources, mishaps and confessions from backpacking and expat life over the last 5 years living on 5 continents and visiting 48 countries.

 The pages of this site are full of proof that you can live a nomadic lifestyle abroad with just a passport and an open-mind, maintain a 9-5 in New York City while cashing in vacation days for adventures in exotic destinations, or live in a van while traveling your own country.